rrocharoberto/fields-data/README.md

 ## 1) Field managing

-A Restful API access through `/fields` endpoint.
+A Rest API access through `/fields` endpoint.

 The JSON structure is defined in a private document.